 Brenda Miller Cooper was the soprano who took on the lead role, Beret, in this award-winning opera by Moore.
 Also starring was Josh Wheeler, Roy Johnson, Sam Bertsche, Vivian Bauer, and Frances Paige.
 Works that were being considered for the Pulitzer that year were String Quartet No. 8 by Quincy Porter, Symphony No. 3 by David Diamond, and Symphony No. 5 by Peter Mennin.

-Douglas Moore’s technique lacked melody at times with use of recitative, or the Italian recitativo, which is a vocal style where performers implement normal speech rhythms through the music.
+Douglas Moore’s technique lacked melody at times with the use of recitative, or the Italian recitativo, which is a vocal style where performers implement normal speech rhythms through the music.
 The folks judging for the prize felt this all happened rather naturally in Moore’s piece.
 Still, this work was not without its critics who felt the themes were subdued.

 At the suggestion of Carl Fischer Music, a New York City publisher, Moore reworked the musical instrumentation and the way the lead character was perceived by the audience.